BASE is kickstarting the Energy Savings Insurance in Mongolia

 Pollution smog stuck at low altitudes during winter months.

-Mainstreaming the usage of energy-efficient wp-contentliances can drastically reduce emissions while being relatively low-cost compared to other solutions.
+Mainstreaming the usage of energy-efficient appliances can drastically reduce emissions while being relatively low-cost compared to other solutions.
 Additionally, consuming less energy resources can alleviate the challenges posed by extremely cold weather conditions such as on warm or fresh air generation (e.g: conventional heat pumps greatly lose effectiveness in freezing climates) as well as on storage (e.g: batteries can see their performances and lifespan divided by two in temperatures twenty degrees celsius below zero, affecting the amortisation and profitability).
 However, energy efficiency faces its own barriers, such as the lack of trust in the actual energy savings more expensive efficient equipment can deliver.

 The Energy Savings Insurance (ESI) has potential to overcome such barriers.
-ESI is an insurance-based model that incentivises micro, small and medium businesses (MSMEs) to choose energy-efficient solutions instead of cheaper, conventional wp-contentliances when installing or upgrading an equipment.
-The model guarantees the energy savings a high-performing system should deliver, reinforcing the trust in the long-term profitability of switching to energy-efficient wp-contentliances.
+ESI is an insurance-based model that incentivises micro, small and medium businesses (MSMEs) to choose energy-efficient solutions instead of cheaper, conventional appliances when installing or upgrading an equipment.
+The model guarantees the energy savings a high-performing system should deliver, reinforcing the trust in the long-term profitability of switching to energy-efficient appliances.
 XacBank enlisted the consulting services of BASE in November 2021 for a one-year program aimed at effectively implementing the ESI model, tested and proven successful in catalysing the adoption of energy-efficient technologies in other regions of the world, notably Latin America.

 Partnering with sustainability leaders